unfrl/dug/README.md

 The commands to build an optimized executable vary depending on the platform but are all available in the [.drone.yml](.ci/.drone.yml) file.
 Here is the one to build the linux-x64 executable as an example:

-`dotnet publish -r linux-x64 -c Release -p:PublishSingleFile=true -p:PublishTrimmed=true -p:PublishReadyToRun=true --self-contained true -o publish ./cli`
+`dotnet publish -r linux-x64 -c Release -p:PublishSingleFile=true -p:PublishReadyToRun=true --self-contained true -o publish ./cli`

 ### Testing